 Using one common database, instead of separate standalone systems, allows multiple users to utilize the same information and get the job done.

-ERP implementation merges operational and financial systems to a central database.
-ERPs are also customizable so you can meet all your business needs and cater systems to each department.
+ERP implementation merges operational and financial systems such as accounting software to a central database.
+ERPs are also customizable so you can meet all your business needs and cater systems to each department on one ERP platform.

 ERP products like Netsuite, SYSPRO, and Epicor allow users to automate time-consuming daily tasks.
 Instead of losing time each day completing repetitive needs or running reports from multiple systems, you can focus more of your time on your people and your most pressing business needs.